 Taking a cue from the world of music, the craft beer industry is currently in a festival frenzy.
 No matter where you live or the style of beer you prefer, there are a number of sudsy gatherings scheduled throughout 2020 that give enthusiasts the chance to try a variety of unfamiliar offerings, old favorites, and rare specialties in a single locale.
 Here’s a rundown of the nation’s most anticipated gatherings for beer lovers.

 When: January 30-February 1

 This annual celebration of boundary-pushing brews will feature over 100 beers that utilize unusual ingredients, unconventional techniques, or some combination of the two.
 While thousands attended the 2019 fest, this year’s event, which takes place at Boston’s relatively cozy Cyclorama, is limited to 725 attendees for each session and (no surprise) it sold out fast.
 If you missed out be sure to check BeerAdvocate’s message board and be on the lookout for someone willing to part with a ticket.

 Where: Brooklyn, N.Y.

-If you dream about adjunct-heavy beers, pro wrestling, and mouthwatering food stalls, then Pastrytown just might be your Valhalla.
-Hosted by one of New York’s finest breweries, Other Half, this sweet affair will feature a veritable buffet of pastry-inspired beers—not to mention non-stop brawling from the good (and bad) folks at the New York Wrestling Connection.
-Since the event is being held at Brooklyn’s Industry City, attendees will have easy access the adjacent Food Hall which serves up plenty of delicious eats.
+If you dream about stouts and sours loaded with fanciful ingredients, pro wrestling, and mouthwatering food stalls, then this just might be your Valhalla.
+Hosted by one of New York’s finest breweries, Other Half, Pastrytown will feature a veritable buffet of pastry-inspired beers from over 40 breweries—not to mention non-stop brawling from the good (and bad) folks at the New York Wrestling Connection.
+The addition of paired desserts is an extra sweet touch.

 Where: Greensboro, Vt.